edge-trial/Support/ReadMe_v1.md

 ## Overview

 <p>This guide describes the concept of Data Explorer, how to get access to Data Explorer catalog, and further use it to discover data by classified categories.
 <p>In the later sections, you will gain insights into essentials of Jupyter Notebook including steps to create and use a Notebook in JupyterLab and some helpful links to information about using JupyterLab and Jupyter Notebook interface.
-Also, learn how to raise a support request for any issue related to Data Explorer.
+<p>Also, learn how to raise a support request for any issue related to using the Data Explorer.

 ----
 #### Contents